BrianPugh/game-and-watch-patch/README.md

 # TODO
 * Figure out safe place in RAM to store global/static variables.
-The current configuration described in the linker file is unsafe, but currently we have no global/static variables.
+The current configuration described in the linker file is unsafe, but currently we have no global/static variables, so this is low priority.
-* Custom sprites for clock.
+* Custom sprites, icons, and other graphical mods.

 # Development
 Main stages to developing a feature: